 - Class exemption

 Railroads that follow the individual exemption procedure will file a Petition for Exemption, which is used when the transaction is of “limited scope” or when regulation of the transaction is “not needed to protect the shippers from the abuse of market power.”
-Class exemptions, currently the most common option, apply if the line has not been in use for two or more years or if the STB finds there is no vital interest in continuing rail service on that line.
+Class exemptions, currently the most common option, generally apply if no local traffic has moved over the line for two or more years.

 This breakdown allows you to see the process for responding to a Notice of Exemption filing, including when each action takes place and who is responsible for the action or filing submissions.